Modernization of the historic Northwest School required tight access earth retention and shoring from inside of the existing structure.

 The close tolerances of the addition did not permit traditional excavation support and shoring techniques.
 All strip footings were founded on dense, well-graded sand that ravels upon excavation.

 The modernization program required special attention to excavation both outside and inside the building.
-The plans required removal of portions of the strip footings due to limited site constraints.
+The plans required the removal of portions of the strip footings due to limited site constraints.
 Interior and exterior excavation depths ranged from 5- to 12-feet.
 Excavations were required to allow the facility to meet ADA standards.

 Keller provided a shoring design that utilized permeation grouting techniques with microfine cement.
 Permeation grouting produces sandstone-like masses strong enough to support and protect structures and utilities during nearby excavation.
 The permeation process is less disruptive and often more economical than conventional shoring, and can be performed in limited access situations.